anbagam1999/web/about-us/our-story.md

 # Anbagam Story

 The world is filled with many kind souls but there are very few who are compassionate enough to walk the extra mile.
-Mr. Mohammed Rafi, the proprietor of a flourishing small business in Parry's (Chennnai), chose to look beyond his busy life and see a need that not many see, to take a challenging path where few have dared to step.He set up a trust called TERDOD ( TRUST ), under the trust homes called "ANBAGAM", were set up initially in THIRUNILAI village Thiruvallur Village, this home for mentally ill men, was the brain child of his ceaseless and colossal efforts.
-Realizing a need to go beyond material help, such as food or small money, Mr. Rafi established Anbagam to not just rescue mentally ill men wasting on the roads but also to reinstate their broken soul.
+Mr. Mohammed Rafi, the proprietor of a flourishing small business in Parry's (Chennnai), chose to look beyond his busy life and see a need that not many see, to take a challenging path where few have dared to step.

+He set up a trust called TERDOD ( TRUST ).
+Under the trust, homes called "ANBAGAM", were set up - initially in THIRUNILAI Village and Thiruvallur Village.
+This home for mentally ill men, was the brain child of his ceaseless and colossal efforts.
+Realizing a need to go beyond material help, such as food or small money, Mr. Rafi established Anbagam to not just rescue mentally ill men wasting on the roads but also to reinstate their broken souls.

 </section><section>